IRS Tax Settlement – How & When You Can Settle For Less

 If you don’t qualify for a settlement, you don’t necessarily have to pay your taxes in full right away.
 The IRS is surprisingly willing to work with delinquent taxpayers, and there is a range of other programs and options.
 Here are some of the most popular options.

 This option may get you off the hook temporarily.
-If you cannot afford to pay anything or if your tax debt is creating an undue financial hardship, you may be able to qualify for uncollectible status.
-Typically, the IRS reviews your account every couple years.
-If your financial situation improves, you may have to begin paying the debt back.
-However, if your financial situation does not improve, then it is likely that the statute of limitations on the debt will expire before the IRS collects & the liability for those years in the agreement will not be owed.
+If you cannot afford to pay anything or if your tax liability is creating undue financial hardship, you may be able to qualify for uncollectible status.
+Typically, the IRS reviews your account every couple of years.
+If your financial situation improves, you may have to begin paying the taxes back.
+However, if your financial situation does not improve, then it is likely that the statute of limitations on the taxes will expire before the IRS collects & the liability for those years in the agreement will not be owed.

 Settling State Owed Taxes